Franchise Sales - It's a Business Deal

 Bad News First is Good News

-If there are any problems or potential deal killers in the franchise you are selling, get them on the table as early as possible.
-No matter what, make sure to point them out before your buyer receives the Franchise Disclosure Document (FDD), so there aren’t any surprises.
+If there are any problems or potential deal killers in the franchise you are offering, get them on the table as early as possible.
+No matter what, make sure to point them out before your buyer receives the Franchise Disclosure Document (FDD) and starts calling existing franchisees, so there aren’t any surprises.

 Franchise Your Business for Less